JonyTek/SimpleSearchSharp/README.md

 	[Store(FieldStore.Yes)]
 	//Specify wheather you would like a field to be included in yopur index [Analyze(FieldIndex.Analyzed)]
+	//Field will be returned in result set so that fields can be sorted by [Sortable("Identity")]
 	public int Id { get; set; }

 	//Store attributes are optional.
 If not specified they default to FieldStore.Yes